google/recki-ct/CONTRIBUTING.md

-A CLA (Contributor License Agreement) basically says that you own the rights to any code you contribute, and that you give us permission to use that code in Closure Compiler.
+A CLA (Contributor License Agreement) basically says that you own the rights to any code you contribute, and that you give us permission to use that code in Recki-CT.
 You maintain the copyright on that code.

 ## Where do I sign up?